wolandark/vim-live-server/README.md

 ```

 # Usage
-Open your index.html file in vim and issue the following in ex-mode.
-The server will start and bind itself to `localhost:3000`
+Open your index.html file in vim and issue the following in ex-mode. live-server will start and bind itself to `localhost:8080` and `browser-sync` will bind to `localhost:3000`.<br>
+_Notice that all of the commands use pascal case_<br>
 ```
+StartLiveServer

+or

 StartBrowserSync
 ```

 To start serving on a specific port, use:
 ```
+StartLiveServerOnPort N
+StartLiveServerOnPort 2222

 StartBrowserSyncOnPort N
-StartBrowserSyncOnPort 3009
+StartBrowserSyncOnPort 3001
 ```

 To kill the server on the default port 3000 use this:
 ```
+KillLiveServer

 KillBrowserSync
 ```
 Use this command to kill the server on a certain port:
 ```
+KillLiveServerOnPort N
+KillLiveServerOnPort 2222

 KillBrowserSyncOnPort N
-KillBrowserSyncOnPort 3006
+KillBrowserSyncOnPort 3001
 ```
 _Note:
-vim-live-server will kill all running instances of browser-sync on [VimLeave](https://vimhelp.org/autocmd.txt.html#VimLeave)._
+vim-live-server will kill all running instances of live-server and browser-sync on [VimLeave](https://vimhelp.org/autocmd.txt.html#VimLeave)._

 # Optional keybindings
 ```
+nmap <F2> :StartLiveServer <CR>
+nmap <F3> :KillLiveServer <CR>

 nmap <F2> :StartBrowserSync <CR>
 nmap <F3> :KillBrowserSync <CR>
 ```